sagiegurari/cargo-make/README.md

 ]
 ````

-In this example, A depdends on B and C, and both B and C are depedended on D.<br>
+In this example, A depends on B and C, and both B and C are dependended on D.<br>
 Task D however will not be invoked twice.<br>
 The output of the execution will look something like this: